Thought Traps

 Labeling and accepting your emotion without judgment is part of this mindfulness-based approach.

-What is emotional awareness or acceptance?
+What is emotional awareness, acceptance, or validation?

 500